-Our corporate offices currently occupy 17,320 square feet of office space at 810 Seventh Avenue, New York, New York under a lease that expires in March 2021.
-The Company leases three additional spaces in the United States including approximately 18,000 square feet at Suites 2 and 3 Country Club Road, and 6,000 at 95-97 Park Road in Queensbury, New York.
-The lease agreements expire on June 1, 2015, and July 18, 2014, respectively.
-Delcath purchased a building containing approximately 10,320 square feet at 566 Queensbury Avenue in Queensbury, NY during 2012.
+Our corporate offices currently occupy 5,818 square feet of office space at 1301 Avenue of the Americas, New York, New York under a license agreement that expires in May 2016.
+The Company leases three additional spaces in the United States including approximately 18,000 square feet at Suites 2 and 3 Country Club Road and 6,000 square feet at 95-97 Park Road in Queensbury, New York, as well as 17,320 square feet of office space at 810 Seventh Avenue, New York, New York.
+The lease agreements expire in June 2015, October 2015, and March 2021 respectively.
+The Company has subleased the office space at 810 Seventh Avenue.
+See Note 12 to the Company's audited financial statements contained in this Annual Report on Form 10-K for more details.
+Delcath owns a building containing approximately 10,320 square feet at 566 Queensbury Avenue in Queensbury, NY.
 These facilities house manufacturing, quality assurance and quality control, research and development, and office space.
 The Company also owns approximately six acres of land at 10, 12 and 14 Park Road in Queensbury, New York.
 In addition, Delcath Systems Limited leases a facility for office and manufacturing containing approximately 19,200 square feet at 19 Mervue, Industrial Park in Galway, Ireland under a lease agreement that expires August 2, 2021, but can be terminated after the fifth year (August 2016).
+The Company has sublet 5,662 square feet of this facility.
 The Company believes substantially all of our property and equipment is in good condition and that we have sufficient capacity to meet our current operational needs.